HITECHCRIME/HC_SG41_Cannibal/README.md

 let me make you bleed
 seasoned for the blood ya
 may it at least be a test,
-if you pass, i'll pull you down last and rest absolvent, strings of guilt chunks of flesh like poems
+if you pass, i'll pull you
+last and rest absolvent, strings of guilt chunks of flesh like poems

 match to make it whole
-again - match to make it whole sewing pieces like an artisan but i'm a cannibal
+again - match to make it whole sewing pieces like an artisan but no - i'm a cannibal sewing pieces like an artisan but no - i'm a cannibal

 match to make it whole
-again - match to make it whole sewing pieces like an artisan but i'm a cannibal
+again - match to make it whole

 ye ye ye ye ye ye
 bruuu